James Morris Whiton: Studies at Yale

 In the summer after his junior year at Yale, in June 1852, Whiton encountered James H. Elkins, then the superintendent of the Boston, Concord and Montreal Railroad while riding on a train.
 As the train passed through New Hampshire, Whiton noted that Lake Winnipesaukee would be an excellent location for a regatta.
 In response, Elkins remarked that if Whiton could organize a race between Harvard and Yale, that Elkins would pay for all the train fares and other bills.

 Two months later, on August 3, 1852, the first Harvard-Yale Regatta was held, with Whiton rowing from the bow for Yale in a boat named the Undine.

 In 1853, Whiton earned his BA from Yale University.
 He was also admitted to Phi Beta Kappa and was class salutatorian.

 Starting in 1859, he began studying Sanskrit with William Dwight Whitney, which ultimately lead to him earning a PhD in classics at Yale in 1861.
-Whiton's PhD was among the first of three such degrees in the United States, as Eugene Schuyler and Arthur Williams Wright also earned their PhDs from Yale that year.
+Whiton's PhD, awarded on July 25, 1861, was among the first of three such degrees in the United States, as Eugene Schuyler and Arthur Williams Wright also earned their PhDs from Yale that year.

 Whiton took examinations in Latin, Greek, German and Sanskrit.
 The title of his dissertation was "Brevis Vita, Ars Longa," which consisted of six pages of Latin prose in the style of Cicero.